Well-executed but relies too much on Bart being one-dimensional. 4/5.

 Great episode, did not quite get why they added the ending with Ralph.
 5/5

 A lot of the moments in this episode are the typical modern, reality-bending moments that leave me wondering what the hell that was (for example, the tornado in the car, the candles and champagne in the car, donating directly to NPR from the car, the diet coke and mentos reaction in the cup, Homer talking about when he and Bart first met, etc.).
 The number of such occurrences in this episode really cheapens it.
 And I don't usually notice the quality of the voice acting, but Topher Grace's performance was lacking something (I'm not sure what it was, though; maybe it just wasn't very good).
 On the other hand, I like the premise and, aside from what I mentioned, it wasn't done that badly.
 The subplot would have been much better if the car was actually something that existed.
 4/10

 Fun and enjoyable through.
 3.5/5

-My quest to rewatch/review and grade all episodes of The Simpsons.
-(Season 1-24 completed so far)
+My quest to rewatch, grade and review all episodes of The Simpsons:

 There are currently 1 users browsing this thread.
 (0 members and 1 guests)